California has special procedures and a separate judicial system if you are injured at work.

-- From a fight started by the injured employee
+- From a fight started by the injured employee, or

 An injury at work is any injury or disease arising out of employment.6 This includes psychiatric trauma.
-A non-work injury can be partially caused by work or aggravated by work.
+A non-work injury can be partially caused by work, or a pre-existing injury that was aggravated by work.

-Some of the most common injuries are low back injuries and injuries of the upper extremities such as repetitive motion injuries like carpal tunnel syndrome.7
+Some of the most common injuries are lower back injuries and injuries of the upper extremities such as repetitive motion injuries like carpal tunnel syndrome.7

-There are generally two types of injuries in workers’ compensation defined in Lab.
-Code section 3208.1.
+There are generally two types of injuries in workers’ compensation defined in Labor Code section 3208.